-The topic “ChatGPT causes mental disorders” on Reddit – the world’s most popular forum – is attracting a lot of attention.
-The author of the post, @Zestyclementinejuce – a 27-year-old female teacher – said that ChatGPT convinced her husband that he was the “next messiah” and had the answer to all the problems of the universe.
+The topic “ChatGPT causing mental disorders” on Reddit – the world’s most popular forum – is attracting a lot of attention.
+The author of the post, @Zestyclementinejuce – a 27-year-old female teacher – said ChatGPT convinced her husband that he was the “next messiah” and had the answer to all the problems of the universe.

 Although it has only been around for 7 days, members have left more than 1,300 comments below, sharing their own experiences with OpenAI's chatbot.

 “He was sensitive to the messages and cried when he read them out loud,” the woman said.
-“The messages were crazy and full of spiritual terminology.”
+“The messages were crazy and full of spiritual terms.”
 In them, the AI called her husband a “child from the stars” and a “river walker.”

 “The whole thing is like the movie 'Black Mirror,'” the wife said.
 Black Mirror is a Netflix series about humans being controlled and shaped by technology in the future.